thinkingmachines/unicef-ai4d-poverty-mapping/docker-build-notes.md

-# Notes on building docker images for Poverty Mapping
+# Notes on building docker images for Relative Wealth
 * create a docker image by running the following command
 ```
 docker build .